 Project acceptance occurs when the project is complete and accepted by the Engineer.

-The Engineer will inspect the work to determine if the Contractor has completed the work as required by the contract.
-The Engineer may require the completion of additional items of work related to the segment before issuing partial acceptance on a segment of the work.
-If the Engineer determines the work is complete, the inspection will constitute the final inspection and the Engineer will issue written acceptance to the Contractor.
+If the Engineer determines the work is complete, the inspection will constitute the final inspection and the Engineer will notify the Contractor of project acceptance.
 Acceptance does not void or alter any contract terms.